Yoga Therapy | Somatic Experiencing® | Private Yoga Classes | Personal Yoga Session | Group Yoga |

 "The body benefits from movement, and the mind benefits from stillness" - Sakyong Mipham

-Thank you for finding my yoga and yoga therapy page.
-I'm an experienced yoga teacher and yoga therapist with 990hrs of yoga and breathwork qualifications.
+I'm an experienced yoga teacher and yoga therapist with 1440 hours of yoga and breathwork qualifications.
 I discovered yoga in 2006, as a powerful tool for managing chronic stress and anxiety experienced in my early life.

 My first yoga class was spent with a strained neck trying to look at and keep up with what everyone else was doing.
 I've travelled far since then, beginning my teaching journey in 2020 as a Hatha Vinyasa and Yin yoga teacher.
 Having discovered the magic and transformation of breathwork and pranayama, I became a Rebirthing Breathwork practitioner and pranayama teacher that same year.